amitabh1609/Gradient_Descent/README.md

 This notebook is a complete walkthrough of how Gradient Descent works — from the basics to intuitive visualizations.

-It started as a learning project and turned into something I’m proud to showcase for TA/RA opportunities.
-I’ve implemented the algorithm in multiple ways to understand not just how it works, but **why** it works the way it does.
+It started as a simple exploration of gradient descent, but quickly grew into a deep dive into how the algorithm really behaves.
+I implemented it in multiple forms — from basic loops to 3D visualizations — to not just make it work, but to truly understand the why behind every step.

 ---